 Before filling with soil, place a layer of stones or pebbles into the container.
 This helps to improve drainage.
 On top of this layer add fresh general purpose soil.

-Plant box in containers as you would in the soil.
+Plant boxwood in containers as you would in the soil.

-Remember you will need to water plants growing in containers more regularly than those in the ground.
+Remember you will need to water boxwood growing in containers more regularly than those in the ground.

 Box plants growing in pots need to be watered regularly.
 This helps to keep them hydrated.
 If the plant is thirsty its leaves will turn yellow or brittle.